 Common Carrier Liability for Accidents and Injuries

-Common carriers include commercial vehicles such as buses, taxicabs, and trucks, as well as passenger trains, commercial airplanes, and cruise ships.
+An example of common carriers includes commercial vehicles such as buses, taxicabs, and trucks, as well as passenger trains, commercial airplanes, and cruise ships.
 Common carriers are held to a high standard of care for people and property they transport.
 When common carrier accidents occur, drivers and the companies they work for may be able to be held liable.

 In an Iowa common carrier injury case, the Iowa Supreme Court declined to hold a bus company liable for a child’s injuries when he was hit by a car after safely exiting the school bus.
 The court stated that the bus company had no duty beyond that owed by a common carrier to protect children from reasonably anticipated dangers.
 According to limited liability regulations, once a passenger safely exits a common carrier, the carrier has no further responsibility for the passenger.
 In situations like this, however, injured parties may be able to sue the other driver.